Skip to main content

 Don’t want to pick manually?
 Pass max_price (blended USD per 1M tokens) on your chat/reserve request — the grid only routes to nodes at or under that rate, and the request is never billed above it.
 Works in every routing mode.
 It’s a typed option in the SDKs (max_price / maxPrice).

-price_cap_unmet instead of overcharging you.
+If no node qualifies under the cap, the request returns price_cap_unmet instead of overcharging you.

 Where the money goes

-Each paid inference is split across the people who make the network work:| Share | Goes to |
+Each paid inference is split across the people who make the network work: So usage directly rewards operators and stakers, and continuously buys + burns $SGL.

 Keeping costs down

-- Pick the smallest model that does the job (see Models).
+• Pick the smallest model that does the job (see Models).

-- Set a sensible
+• Set a sensible max_tokens.

-max_tokens. - Use credits for steady usage (exact billing) and x402 for occasional/agent use.
+• Use credits for steady usage (exact billing) and x402 for occasional/agent use.